kuzzleio/kuzzle/README.md

 See [full documentation](docs/README.md)

-# Usefully tips
+# Useful tips

 ## Updating kuzzle's containers

-When you have already installed an old version of kuzzle, don't forget to update kuzzle's containers with :
+When you already have installed an old version of kuzzle, don't forget to update kuzzle's containers with :

 ```
     $ docker-compose -f docker-compose/test.yml pull